-Figure B3.4.9.1b An Example of Modelled Offshore Currents: Strong Southward Flowing EAC (left) and Northward Flowing Trade Wind-Driven Current (right)
+Figure B3-20 An example of modelled offshore currents: Strong Southward Flowing EAC (left) and Northward Flowing Trade Wind-driven Current (right).

-B3.4.9.2 Trinity Bay Currents
+B3.2.9.b Trinity Bay Currents

 Within the western GBR lagoon, including Trinity Bay, currents are predominantly driven by tidal flows and wind stresses.
-Figure B3.4.9.2a illustrates the spatial pattern of ebb and flood spring tide flows, in the absence of wind forcing.
+Figure B3-21 illustrates the spatial pattern of ebb and flood spring tide flows, in the absence of wind forcing.
 Within Trinity Bay these tidal currents tend to flow inshore/offshore roughly perpendicular to the bathymetric contours and along the channel alignment.
 Tidal currents within the shipping channel are generally higher than the relatively shallow surrounds and are found to reach higher peak speeds during the ebb.

-Figure B3.4.9.2b illustrates the typical influence of the predominant east-southeast trade wind on the currents.
+Figure B3-22 illustrates the typical influence of the predominant east-southeast trade wind on the currents.

 The wind generates a persistent north-west drift in the GBR lagoon waters and along the open coastline of the study area.
 The flood tide flows around Cape Grafton and False Cape are reinforced by the wind driven currents, while the corresponding ebb tide flows are opposed.
 Within Cairns Harbour and Trinity Inlet the tidal flow component remains dominant over the wind driven currents.
 The wind induces a slight cross-channel component to the currents, which is significant for channel siltation processes.

 Further offshore the wind driven currents are generally dominant over the tidal currents whenever sufficiently strong winds prevail.
-Time series plots of current speed and direction for the existing DMPA are shown in Figure B3.4.9.2c, covering a range of tidal and wind conditions, and includes both measured and modelled currents utilised as part of the model validation process (refer Appendix D3, Climatic and Coastal Oceanographic Data Collection Report).
+Time series plots of current speed and direction are shown on Figure B3-23, covering a range of tidal and wind conditions, and includes both measured and modelled currents utilised as part of the model validation process (refer Appendix AG - Numerical Modelling Report).
 It can be seen that the current signal is not strongly tidal due to the dominant influence of wind at this location.
 During periods of weak tidal forcing (and weak current magnitude) the current direction data shows significant scatter.
-Current speeds can range up to about 0.5 m/s at the existing DMPA during strong wind events.

-Time series plots of current speeds and direction at Beacon C11 are shown in Figure B3.4.9.2d.
+Time series plots of current speeds and direction at Beacon C11 are shown on Figure B3-24.
 It can be seen that at this most inshore location the current signal is dominated by the tidal exchange with Trinity Inlet.
 At this particular location adjacent to the shipping channel a significant ebb tide dominant asymmetry is apparent during certain spring tides, with flood tide current speeds reaching a maximum of around 0.5m/s while the ebb tide current speeds peak at around 0.75m/s.

 The vertical current structure measured during the period from March to June 2013 does not indicate any significant degree of water column stratification.
 At most instances in time during this period both near-surface and near-bed currents typically exhibit similar directions with relatively lower current magnitudes near the bed.
-This trend can be seen in the Figure B3.4.9.2c and Figure B3.4.9.2d timeseries, which are split into comparisons for the top and bottom 50% of the water column.
-The broadly similar directional properties of near-surface and near-bed currents can also be seen in scatter plots of both measured data and model currents at the DMPA shown in Figure B3.4.9.2e.
-While not seen in the 2013 field measurements, which were undertaken during a relatively low rainfall season, the water column would be expected to exhibit some vertical stratification following significant runoff events as considered in Section B3.4.11.
+This trend can be seen in the Figure B3-23 and Figure B3-24 timeseries, which are split into comparisons for the top and bottom 50% of the water column.
+The broadly similar directional properties of near-surface and near-bed currents can also be seen in scatter plots of both measured data and model currents at the DMPA shown on Figure B3-25.
+While not seen in the 2013 field measurements, which were undertaken during a relatively low rainfall season, the water column would be expected to exhibit some vertical stratification following significant runoff events as considered in Section B3.2.11.